 This report lists the charges for services and advice provided during the past year.

-These include the administration fees, sales charges, switch fees and redemption fees for each account.
+These include the administration fees, sales charges, switch fees, redemption fees, and if applicable, NBI Private Wealth Management service fees, for each account.

 Note that there are no transaction fees for any security purchases, switches or redemptions done through our representatives.
 Moreover, we do not charge any administration fees except for the Registered Account Termination Fee.